-Traditionally candied orange and lemon peel is added to the dough, but in my version of stollen I use regular zest, which gives a wonderful zing and a good opposing taste to all the sweet fruit.
+Traditionally candied orange and lemon peel are added to the dough, but in my version of stollen, I use the regular zest, which gives a wonderful zing and a good opposing taste to all the sweet fruit.

 If you want to change the formula around or change quantity, you can do so here in my Bread Calculator.